 I am sometimes asked why I focus on drowning rather than, say, road safety.
-Those who ask usually say that the water’s just fun and far more die in car accidents, and so it’s worth noting that routine statistics show twice as many drowning in Canarian waters as die on Canarian roads in road traffic accidents.
+Those who ask usually say that the water’s just fun and far more die in car accidents, and so it’s worth noting that routine statistics show more – sometimes far more – drowning in Canarian waters as dying on Canarian roads in road traffic accidents.
 In 2019, the fifth consecutive year in which drowning fatalities exceeded RTA deaths, 57 died in the sea compared with 39 on the roads; in 2018, the figures are 56/43; 2017 – 93/44; 2016 – 72/38; and 2015 – 62/39.
 It is not too far out to say that drownings are around double the numbers of deaths in traffic accidents.
-The Canary Islands have the dubious honour of topping the leader board for deaths in Spanish regions, and in the Canaries, Tenerife has the most deaths in the sea.
+The Canary Islands have the dubious honour of topping the leader board for drownings in Spanish regions, and in the Canaries, Tenerife has the highest numbers.

 My heart sinks every time I have to post another incident.
 Another addition to the statistics is someone’s life gone, a family without a loved one.
 I hope the following is useful, and would draw particular attention to two of the main risks involved with bathing in the sea here: cold water shock and undertow.
 Please be aware of the dangers.
 It is visitors who are most at risk, principally because they are unaware of local currents and conditions, but also because they overheat, perhaps have a drink or two, or more, and have the “it can’t happen to me” outlook of so many who are relaxed and on holiday, and then try to cool off by swimming in seas that can be treacherous to the unwary.
 Of those who drown here, 70% are visitors.